dsagman/picat/readme_v2.md

 Above is a two variable example.
 Both left and right in `A=B` are unbound variables, which means the unification points them to same unique identifier.
 Therefore whenever A or B gets bound to a value A will be also.

+#### A Note About Prolog's `is`

-`is` comes from Prolog and is for unifying on numeric values only.
+Prolog's `is/2` is  availabe in Picat for unifying on numeric values.
 It allows binding across integer and float numeric data types.
-I have never found a reason to use it instead of `=`.

-hakank: Actually, in Prolog it's a huge difference between is/2 and =/2: is/2 requires a numerical context "LHS is RHS", and requires that RHS is a numerical evaluation.
-In Prolog "X = 2+2" means that X is unified with 2+2, i.e. does not do any evaluation.
+In Prolog, there a big difference between `is/2` and `=/2`: `is/2` requires a numerical context "LHS is RHS", and requires that RHS is a numerical evaluation.
+In Prolog `X = 2+2` means that `X` is unified with `2+2`, i.e. does not do any evaluation.
+Picat blurs this difference by evaluating `2+2`.
-hakank: Picat blurs this difference by evaluating 2+2.
-Both Prolog and Picat gives an error for this: "4 is A" ("Free variable in expression: is").

 ```
  A is 5. % A is bound to 5.

+ 4 is A. % Error, "Free variable in expression: is"

  5.0 is 5 % Succeds/true/yes.
-Equivalent to =:= below.
+Equivalent to Picat's =:=.
  ```
+ I have never found a reason to use `is` instead of `=`.

 ### Equality: the `==` and `=:=` operators